r-lidar/lidR/README.md

 ## Changelog v1.1.0

-- Update: function `classify_from_shapefile` is, at least, 3 times faster.
+- Update: function `classifyFromShapefile()` is, at least, 3 times faster.
 Parts of the function have been rewritten in C++.
 The new column is added by reference
 - Add: include the [Martin Isenburg](https://rapidlasso.com/) source code of `LASlib` and `LASzip`.
 - Update: function `readLAS()` have been rewritten in C++ using `LASlib`.
 It is 2 times faster and it's safer.
 - Add: function `writeLAS()` using `LASlib`.